Real Estate Careers

 When a lender forecloses on a property and takes ownership, they need someone to manage and sell it.
 That's the REO listing agent's job.
 Responsibilities typically include:

-- Overseeing property preservation — securing the home, coordinating cleanup, basic repairs
+- Overseeing property preservation: securing the home, coordinating cleanup, and handling basic repairs

 - Listing and marketing the property on the MLS